 It’s usually advised that valerian can be taken for up to 28 days.
-A principle reason is because the majority of research studies (see below) only go up to 28 days.
+A principal reason is that the majority of research studies (see below) only go up to 28 days.
 And those studies show that valerian is usually well tolerated for this length of time.

 The long-term safety of valerian still isn’t known though.
 So if your sleep problems continue after 28 days, it’s best to speak to your doctor about it.